firefox-devtools/debugger/docs/pull-requests.md

 git you're going to learn something new.
 Here are some links we've found useful:

 * [Learn git branching][git-tutorial] - an interactive environment for learning how git commands work
-* [Git Forking][forking] - Overview of creating a feature branch, keeping it uptodate, and publishing it
+* [Git Forking][forking] - Overview of creating a feature branch, keeping it up-to-date, and publishing it
 * [Flight Rules][flight-rules] - A guide about what to do when things go wrong

 [forking]: https://gist.github.com/Chaser324/ce0505fbed06b947d962#file-github-forking-md